Alex Tayo Akande: Third spell at Kitchee

 Having made only a few appearances for Dalian, Akande was released by the club.
-Kitchee confirmed that Akande has rejoined the club.
+On 31 March 2021, Kitchee confirmed that Akande has rejoined the club.

+Shanghai Jiading Huilong

+On 1 July 2023, Akande joined China League One club Shanghai Jiading Huilong.

 International career

 Akande was born in Nigeria, but after living for more than seven years in Hong Kong, he obtained his Hong Kong residency and became eligible to play for the Hong Kong national team in October 2015.
 He was immediately called up by the Hong Kong national team for the friendly match against Myanmar on 7 November 2015 at Mongkok Stadium.
-Akande made his international debut in this match and scored his first international goal for Hong Kong in the 5-0 victory.
+Akande made his international debut in this match and scored his first international goal for Hong Kong in the 5–0 victory.
 He soon made his international debut for Hong Kong in a friendly match against Myanmar on 7 November 2015.
-He also scored on his debut in this 5-0 win.
+He also scored on his debut in this 5–0 win.

-Akande started in the 2018 World Cup AFC qualification second round match against Maldives on 12 November 2015 in which Hong Kong defeated the home side in a narrow 1-0 win.
+Akande started in the 2018 World Cup AFC qualification second round match against Maldives on 12 November 2015 in which Hong Kong defeated the home side in a narrow 1–0 win.
 He then played against China and Qatar in the same competition.
 Hong Kong finished the group stage as the 2nd runners-up and secured a direct entry to the 2019 Asian Cup qualifying third round.

 Since making his International debut and the managerial change of Kitchee in mid-season, Akande has recovered his scoring form before the injury by scoring 10 goals in 18 matches including 2 goals in the League Cup final victory which saw Kitchee lifted this trophy for the historical fifth times.

-On 9 November 2016, Akande scored four goals to lead Hong Kong to a 4-2 victory over Chinese Taipei in the 2017 EAFF East Asian Cup Second Round.
+On 9 November 2016, Akande scored four goals to lead Hong Kong to a 4–2 victory over Chinese Taipei in the 2017 EAFF East Asian Cup Second Round.

 Akande played all the remaining three 2018 World Cup AFC qualification second round matches of the Hong Kong national team against Maldives, China and Qatar.
 Hong Kong completed the group stage as the 2nd runners-up and secured a direct entry to the 2019 Asian Cup qualifying third round.